artefactual/atom-docs/user-manual/import-export/csv-import.rst

 * Minimal
 * Partial

+As long as they are separated with a pipe character (``|``), multiple values can be included in a single column for the following multi-value fields:

+* parallelFormsOfName
+* standardizedFormsOfName
+* otherFormsOfName
+* actorOccupations
+* actorOccupationNotes
+* subjectAccessPoints
+* placeAccessPoints

+You can upload a digital object to link to the authority record (e.g. a profile picture of the authority record's subject) by including its relative file path on the AtoM server in the ``digitalObjectPath`` column or by including a link to the digital object's external online location in the ``digitalObjectURI`` column.

 ..
 TIP::

-   Some fields available in the :term:`user interface` (such as alternative forms of name, as well as the Relationships area, where you can link one authority record to another) are not available in this CSV template.
+   Fields that are available in the Relationships area of the authority record :term:`user interface` are not available in this CSV template.
+However, you can use a separate CSV template to import these via the same user interface.
-   However, two additional CSV templates can be imported  at the same time by a system administrator via the command-line interface to add this information.
-For more information, see: :ref:`csv-actor-import-cli`.
+   See :ref:`csv-import-authority-record-relationships`.
+A system administrator can also import authority record relationship data with additional "match-and-replace" or "delete-and-replace" options via the command-line interface.
+For more information, see: :ref:`csv-authority-relationships`.

 .. _csv-import-authority-records-gui: